 There’s data to support that claim — ConversionXL ran a study using eye-tracking and found that results with star ratings got up to 35% more clicks than results without.
 Beyond that, searchers took less time when deciding to click on results with star ratings.

 Because search engines use CTR as a ranking factor, you could argue that rich snippets can indirectly boost your rankings.
 But again — Google has publicly stated that structured data itself is not a direct ranking factor.

 5 Best WordPress Rich Snippets Plugins to Add Structured Data

 Before I get to the best WordPress rich snippet plugins, it’s important to note that many WordPress SEO plugins add some basic structured data to your website already.
 So if you’re using something like Yoast SEO, Yoast SEO is already adding basic structured data about your website (like your logo, organization name, and social media profiles).

 The plugins below go a step further and help you generate relevant rich snippets for individual pieces of content.

-Schema Pro is a premium WordPress schema markup plugin from Brainstorm Force, the same team behind the popular Astra theme and Essential Addons for Elementor plugin.
+Schema Pro is a premium WordPress schema markup plugin from Brainstorm Force, the same team behind the popular Astra theme and Ultimate Addons for Elementor plugin.

 There are two things that stick out about this plugin: